Open air sculptures in Viersen, Germany.

 THE HORSES OF OIRON, CHÂTEAU D'OIRON - DEUX-SÈVRES, FRANCE 1992-1993

-In response to a public commission from the Ministry of Culture for an exhibition under the title of "Curios & Mirabilia", Georg Ettl was invited to create an artwork for the outside walls of the Gothic gallery wing of the Oiron castle, evoking an original mural by Claude Gouffier, Henri II's equerry, in honour of his horses.
-One important condition laid down by the Historical monuments Committee was that the artwork must be reversible; i.e. removable without damage to the support.
+In response to a public commission from the Ministry of Culture for an exhibition under the title of "Cabinet of Curiosities", Georg Ettl was invited to create an artwork for the castle's exterior Gothic gallery.
+The only precondition of the Historical Monuments' Board of Directors was that the art had to be "removable" - in other words, erasable or "undone" without damage to the stone wall.

 THE APOCALYPSE, SAINT BERNARD, ROMANS, FRANCE, 1997-2000

-Six stained glass windows at the West end of Saint Bernard's church at Romans (Drôme, France).
+Six stained glass windows at the West end of Saint Bernard's Church in Romans-sur-Isère (Drôme, France).
 Blown glass, lead, tin.
 Circular window: diameter 2.5m.
 Remaining windows each 5m high.

-Whilst two of the stained glass windows show Man entering the city of Jerusalem, accompanied by a procession of mankind's suffering and instruments of alienation, the circular window depicts God's descent on earth.
-Upper segments of the windows show scenes from the new Jerusalem where souls are saved in a riot of exuberant colours and movement, accompanied by the jubilations of attendant angel musicians.
+Whilst the two large stained glass windows show humanity entering the city of Jerusalem, accompanied by a procession of human suffering and instruments of alienation, the circular windows depicts God's descent onto earth.
+Upper segments of the large windows show scenes from the new Jerusalem where souls, accompanied by the jubilations of attendant angelic musicians, are joyously saved in a riot of exuberant colours and movement.

 "BATTLE OF THE KINGS", ABBEY OF SAINT-SAVIN SUR GARTEMPE,

-Mural drawing for the refectory at Saint Savin sur Gartempe Abbey (Vienne, France).
+Mural drawing for the abbey at Saint Savin sur Gartempe Abbey (Vienne, France).

 Drawing.
 Length: 30m.
 Hight: 6,5m.
 Width of gable wall: 8m.

-The "Centre International de l'Art Mural" at Saint Savin Abbey invited Georg Ettl to create a work in keeping with the site to be shown at the abbey between July and December 2000.
-Situated opposite the "Battle of the Kings" fresco, temporarily removed to the abbey for restoration, Ettl's "Combat des Rois" extends along the length of the wall as a series of line figures.
-His treatment of the subject betrays an ironic view of the Biblical story relating Abrahams battle with four kings - the struggle of a simple shepherd against royal power.
+The International Center for Mural Arts at Saint Savin Abbey invited Georg Ettl to create a work in keeping with the violence of its cultural inheritance to be shown at the abbey between July and December 2000.
+Situated opposite the XI century fresco temporarily removed to the refectory for restoration, Ettl’s “Battle of the Kings” extends along the length of the wall as a series of line figures.
+His treatment of the subject betrays an ironic view of the biblical story relating Abraham’s battle with four kings - the battle of a simple shepherd against royal power.
+"Battle of the Kings" fresco, temporarily removed to the refectory for restoration, Ettl’s “Battle of the Kings" extends along the length of the wall as a series of line figures.
 At the base of the vaulting, two kings can be seen hurling insults at one another, each advised by his own "rabble-rouser" counsellor.
-Foot soldiers, gullible and dutiful, herald the forthcoming massacre with trumpets raised.
-What at first promises to be a mild skirmish ends up as a bloody fray with soldiers mercilessly killing each other whilst the two opposing kings, comfortably ensconced with smiles on their faces, survey the scene from afar.
-Systematic portrayal of figures in profile painted against a backdrop of medieval implements and objects (crowns, battlefield tents) may be deliberately reminiscent of Egyptian hieratic illustrations but nevertheless contrives to be modern with its repetition of undressed shop-window-dummy-like figures with no arms.
-The artist seems to be saying that ancient and modern are perhaps more closely bound than we had previously thought.
+Their obedient, gullible soldiers, herald the forthcoming massacre with trumpets raised.
+What at first promises to be a mild skirmish ends as a bloody fray with soldiers mercilessly killing each other while the two opposing kings, comfortably ensconced with smiles on their faces, survey the scene from afar.
+Systematic portrayal of figures in profile painted against a backdrop of medieval implements and objects (crowns, swords, battlefield tents) may be deliberately reminiscent of Egyptian hieratic illustrations but nevertheless contrives to be modern with its repetition of undressed shop-window-dummy-like figures with no arms.
+The artist seems to be saying that ancient and modern times are perhaps more closely bound than we had previously thought.